 Okay, paleo people—who’s planning to kick off the New Year by committing to a January Whole30®?
 This post is packed with tips and tricks on how to prepare for a successful Whole30!

-After all that we’ve been through this year, we’re all suffering the aftereffects of falling into a monthlong series of deliciously dangerous food traps.
-After all that eggnog-guzzling and cookie-chomping, it’s no wonder we’re waking up with some bloating, achiness, splotchy skin, and just a teeeeeny bit of extra padding.
-I think it’s about time to gear up again and get mindful about the foods we’re putting in our bodies.
-Wanna join me?
+After all that we’ve been through this year, we’re all suffering the aftereffects of falling into a continuous series of deliciously dangerous food traps.
+With all the sourdough baking, Dalgona coffee sipping, and cookie chomping, it’s no wonder we’re waking up with some bloating, achiness, splotchy skin, and a not-so-fresh feeling.

 Preparing for January Whole30

 Once again, starting January 1, I’ll be posting new Whole30-friendly paleo recipes and tips right here on Nom Nom Paleo!
 Yes, I’ve done versions of this in years past, so if you’re too impatient to wait for this year’s edition, go check out my previous collections of Whole30 support and recipes.

 Stick with me this January, and I’ll stuff your brain with all sorts of hacks for surviving a Whole30, and keep you on track as you figure out how different foods affect your health and well-being.
 In January, you won’t ever be left wondering what to cook or eat next.